hithosh/voting-system-master/README.md

 # Voting System

-This project was Desiging voting system for organization polling, It has for major modules candidate,Votter, Admin,Postion.
+This project was Desiging voting system for organization polling, It has for major modules candidate,Voter, Admin,Postion.
 Votters can able to there favioute candidate based on there location.

 ## Voting System design